sahilshaik13/fraud-detection/README.md

 **Model Details**

-- **Core Engine**: Hybrid system combining rule-based detection (e.g., scam keywords, missing fields) with optional scikit-learn ML models for structured predictions.
+- **Core Engine**: A hybrid detection pipeline that prioritizes trained ML models for fraud classification.
+When no trained model is available (or fails to load), a rule-based fallback system automatically executes predictions using predefined heuristics.
+NLP enrichment is handled by Gemini via the Generative AI API for text sentiment and scam likelihood extraction.
 - **Pre-trained Models**: Loaded from `./models/` directory as pickle files (.pkl):
     - `fraud_detection_model.pkl`: RandomForestClassifier (ensemble of decision trees) trained on labeled job data for binary classification (fraudulent vs. legitimate).
 Achieves high accuracy (typically 95-99%) by handling imbalanced classes and providing feature importance (e.g., scam keywords, text length).
     - `tfidf_vectorizer.pkl`: TfidfVectorizer from scikit-learn for converting job text (title, description, etc.) into sparse numerical features, emphasizing discriminative words while downweighting common terms.
     - `feature_names.pkl`: Serialized list of 20 numerical features (e.g., `desc_sentiment`, `scam_keyword_score`, `unrealistic_salary`) used alongside TF-IDF for hybrid input to the classifier.
+    - If the models directory is empty, or pre-trained models are unavailable, the system automatically invokes the rule-based prediction engine.
+This engine uses heuristic indicators—like unrealistic salary, missing company profile, or scam-token frequency—to classify postings until models are retrained or updated.
 - **Training Overview**: Models are trained on datasets like Kaggle's Fake Job Postings (18k samples) using an 80/20 train-test split.
 TF-IDF (max_features=5000, ngram_range=(1,2)) extracts text vectors; numerical features include sentiment (via TextBlob/Gemini) and heuristics.
 RandomForest (n_estimators=100, max_depth=10) is selected for its robustness, low overfitting, and interpretability—outperforms baselines like Logistic Regression (94%) and Naive Bayes (90%) with 96-99% accuracy, precision, and recall.
-- **Gemini 1.5 Flash Integration**: Leverages Google's lightweight LLM (194 tokens/sec, \$0.10/M tokens) for multimodal analysis.
-Prompts Gemini to score sentiment polarity (-1 to 1), subjectivity (0-1), and scam likelihood (0-1) from cleaned text sections.
-Example prompt: "Analyze for fraud indicators: '{text}'.
-Return: polarity,subjectivity,scam_likelihood."
-Enhances ML inputs with `gemini_scam_likelihood` feature.
+- **Gemini 1.5 Flash Integration**: Leverages Google’s lightweight LLM for multimodal analysis.
+Prompts Gemini to score sentiment polarity, subjectivity, and scam likelihood…
-- **Fallbacks**: TextBlob for sentiment if Gemini unavailable; rule-based scoring ensures robustness without API dependency.
+- **Fallbacks**: When Gemini is unavailable, sentiment extraction gracefully falls back to TextBlob, and fraud scores rely solely on heuristic-based or rule-driven predictions.
 - **Accuracy Enhancements**: Features like `gemini_scam_likelihood` boost scores; system handles edge cases (e.g., short texts, NaN values) via pandas preprocessing.
 Retrain models periodically with new data for >95% F1-score.
-- **Deployment**: Runs on Google Cloud Run/Vercel; set `GEMINI_API_KEY` in `.env` for production.
+- **Deployment**: Runs on Render; set `GEMINI_API_KEY` in `.env` for production.
 Test with sample jobs to tune thresholds (e.g., fraud >50% = high risk).

 ***
 ## 📊 Analytics Features